 A new version of this feature is available, renamed to Cloud Endpoints Frameworks for App Engine.
 This new version supports the App Engine standard environment, provides lower latency, and better integration with App Engine.
 For more details, see Migrating to 2.0.

-Google Cloud Endpoints consists of tools, libraries and capabilities that allow you to generate APIs and client libraries from an App Engine application, referred to as an API backend, to simplify client access to data from other applications.
-Endpoints makes it easier to create a web backend for web clients and mobile clients such as Android or Apple's iOS.
+Google Cloud Endpoints Frameworks consist of tools, libraries and capabilities that allow you to generate APIs and client libraries from an App Engine application, referred to as an API backend, to simplify client access to data from other applications.
+Endpoints Frameworks make it easier to create a web backend on App Engine for web clients and mobile clients such as Android or Apple's iOS.

-It is possible to create mobile clients for App Engine backends without Endpoints.
-However, using Endpoints makes this process easier because it frees you from having to write wrappers to handle communication with App Engine.
+It is possible to create mobile clients for App Engine backends without Endpoints Frameworks.
+However, using Endpoints Frameworks makes this process easier because it frees you from having to write wrappers to handle communication with App Engine.
 The client libraries generated by Endpoints allow you to simply make direct API calls.

 Here's what using an Endpoints API allows you to do: